-Bioinformatics and computational biology are related fields that focus on the development or application of quantitative tools to address modern biological problems.
-The Curriculum in Bioinformatics & Computational Biology, started in 2002, trains students to become sophisticated, interdisciplinary researchers using state-of-the-art computational methods to advance biological discovery.
+The Bioinformatics and Computational Biology (BCB) PhD Curriculum provides a home for students whose research focuses on the development and application of quantitative methods to address modern biological problems.
+It trains students to become sophisticated, interdisciplinary researchers using state-of-the-art computational, statistical and mathematical methods to advance biological discovery.

 PhD and Certificate Options

-The BCB Curriculum is supported and administered by the Carolina Center for Genome Sciences.
+The BCB Curriculum is supported and administered by the Department of Genetics.
 The Curriculum also receives financial support from the College of Arts & Sciences, the School of Medicine, and the National Institutes of Health.